AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-src.md

 Image Rendering supports the same source image formats as Dynamic Media Image Serving.

-Applications which require image data in multiple different resolutions will perform best when using the Scene7 pyramid TIFF (PTIFF) multi-resolution format.
+Applications which require image data in multiple different resolutions perform best when using the Scene7 pyramid TIFF (PTIFF) multi-resolution format.
 Image Serving includes the Image Converter (IC) utility which creates PTIFF images from any supported format.

 Refer to the description of the IC utility in the Image Serving documentation for a complete list of supported file formats.

 ## Properties {#section-e68d03788d534e2184147987d51dfd0f}

 Material attribute.
 Required for all materials except solid color (not permitted for solid color materials).
-All strings are case-sensitive. *`index`* must be 0 or larger.
+All strings are case-sensitive. *`index`* Must be 0 or larger.

 ## Default {#section-dde549c1917540dc8f9555962202da3c}